The following topics will be covered in this blog:

 Master Most in Demand Skills Now !

 Operations on RDDs

-There are two basic operations which can be done on RDDs.
-They are:
+There are two basic operations that can be done on RDDs.
+They are transformations and actions.

-Transformations: These are functions which accept existing RDDs as the input and outputs one or more RDDs.
-The data in the existing RDD in Spark does not change as it is immutable.
-Some of the transformation operations are shown in the table given below:
+These are functions that accept the existing RDDs as input and output one or more RDDs.
+However, the data in the existing RDD in Spark does not change as it is immutable.
+Some of the transformation operations are provided in the table below:

-Actions: Actions in Spark are functions which return the end result of RDD computations.
-It uses a lineage graph to load the data onto the RDD in a particular order.
-After all transformations are done, actions return the final result to the Spark Driver.
-Actions are operations which provide non-RDD values.
-Some of the common actions used in Spark are:
+Actions in Spark are functions that return the end result of RDD computations.
+It uses a lineage graph to load data onto the RDD in a particular order.
+After all of the transformations are done, actions return the final result to the Spark Driver.
+Actions are operations that provide non-RDD values.
+Some of the common actions used in Spark are given below:

 Creating an RDD